drunkard/ceph-readable-doc/html/_sources/install/index.rst.txt

   management features and dashboard integration are not available.

-:ref:`ceph-deploy <ceph-deploy-index>` is a tool for quickly deploying clusters.
+`ceph-deploy <https://docs.ceph.com/projects/ceph-deploy/en/latest/>`_ is a tool for quickly deploying clusters.

   ..
 IMPORTANT::

    ceph-deploy is no longer actively maintained.
 It is not tested on versions of Ceph newer than Nautilus.
 It does not support RHEL8, CentOS 8, or newer operating systems.

-`DeepSea <https://github.com/SUSE/DeepSea>`_ installs Ceph using Salt.
+`ceph-salt <https://github.com/ceph/ceph-salt>`_ installs Ceph using Salt and cephadm.

 `jaas.ai/ceph-mon <https://jaas.ai/ceph-mon>`_ installs Ceph using Juju.